SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

   ignore saving arguments during the gradient calculation.
 When checkpointing is enabled it will only require the memory to interpolate between checkpoints.
   Only supports ODEs.
-- `QuadratureAdjoint(;abstol=1e-6,reltol=1e-3,ADKwargs...)`: An implementation of adjoint
+- `QuadratureAdjoint(;abstol=1e-6,reltol=1e-3,compile=false,ADKwargs...)`:
-  sensitivity analysis which develops a full continuous solution of the reverse solve in order to perform a post-ODE quadrature.
+  An implementation of adjoint sensitivity analysis which develops a full continuous solution of the reverse solve in order to perform a post-ODE quadrature.
 This method requires the the dense solution and will ignore saving arguments during the gradient calculation.
 The tolerances in the constructor control the inner quadrature.
+The inner quadrature uses a ReverseDiff vjp if autojacvec, and `compile=false` by default but can compile the tape under the same circumstances as `ReverseDiffVJP`.
   Only supports ODEs.
 - `TrackerAdjoint()`: An implementation of discrete adjoint sensitivity analysis using the Tracker.jl tracing-based AD.
 Supports in-place functions through